greenelab/deep-review/sections/05_treat.md

 of complex physics (e.g. quantum physics example), maybe briefly mention other compound-protein interaction-based networks although that doesn't seem to fit here and is somewhat out of scope
-- Future output part 3 (most speculative), what would successful generative networks mean for the HTS field?

-`TODO: other papers to add`
+`TODO: other papers to add such as generative models`

 ### Modeling Metabolism and Chemical Reactivity